nixowl/appointment-plan/README.md

 ## To-do

-- [x] Make appointments form functional
+- [ ] Make appointments form functional
 - [ ] Add form validation for contacts form
+- [ ] Button to delete contacts/appointments

 ## Features

-- Allows users to create appointments by filling out a form
+- Allows users to create appointments and contacts by filling out a form
 - Displays a list of appointments with their details
 - Provides the ability to delete appointments